-Steven Jon Kaplan, the blogger behind True Contrarian, suggests a strategy that will help you inoculate yourself against the roller coaster of emotions when you invest.
+Steven Jon Kaplan, the blogger behind True Contrarian, suggests a strategy that will help you avoid the roller coaster of emotions when you invest.

-"Out of $1,000, I would recommend putting $500 into a myRA account, which pays [about] 2 percent annually — the U.S. government thrift savings plan “G” fund — and teaches you about compounding interest tax-free," he said.
-"I would put the other $500 into an E*TRADE account and trading only their commission-free funds to understand what investing is about and to learn the emotions of fluctuating assets."
+“Out of $1,000, I would recommend putting $500 into a myRA account, which pays [about] 2 percent annually — the U.S. government thrift savings plan ‘G’ fund — and teaches you about compounding interest tax-free,” he said.
+“I would put the other $500 into an E-Trade account, trading only their commission-free funds to understand what investing is about and to learn the emotions of fluctuating assets.”

 “Start with an index ETF,” she said.
 “I love indexing because it’s a good way to see instant diversification without a lot of trouble.
 An all-market ETF offers you the chance to keep pace with returns and comes with low costs.
 It’s a good way to get the best bang for your investment dollar.”

-The Investor at Monevator.com added another vote to index investing.
+The Investor at Monevator added another vote for index investing.